SANTA CLARA VALLEY – 1964

 “Where are you going to go?”
 John asked.

-She leaned forward onto the counter.
+The woman leaned forward onto the counter.
 “My husband and I have a beach cottage down in Capitola.
 That’s where we’ll be.”

 “Sure won’t be the same here without Robertsville Liquors,” Phil said.